msmanek/getting-a-gig-pm-edition/README.md

-# Your Attitude

-When you're internship/job hunting, it's very easy to feel down if you don't hear back from companies, an interview goes poorly, or you start comparing yourself to people.
-It's a tough field we're going into.

-So.
-I won't spend much time on this.
-But I want to emphasize something: **You're brilliant.**  You're in this field for a reason.
-When your grades aren't awesome or someone gets something that you wanted, don't feel down on yourself.
-So many opportunities will come your way if you just keep working hard and refining your skills.

-Mark Twain once said, "Comparison is the death of joy."
-When you start to compare your skills to others, it's hard to not feel as good about your own, or to get a little too competitive about your work.
-Work hard and don't let others get you down.
-It's remarkable how significantly that can improve both your work and your interviewing experience!

-When you're talking to companies and recruiters at career fairs and hackathons and over the phone, be confident, not arrogant.
-Be grateful for the opportunity they're giving you, and smile!
-A great attitude will take you VERY far.

 # Some Common Gigs

 ### Some Notes:

-Product Management Internships tend to be few and far between.
-And they tend to be quite selective too.
-So a good tactic to employ is to get an internship doing something easier to get into first (i.e. software engineering) and then use the contacts you make to help you land the interview.
-Also, something that helps a lot is referrals.
+In general, product management gigs tend to be few and far between.
+A company may have 1 PM for every 10 engineers.
+Or, even more.
+As a result of that, companies tend to be very selective.
+A good tactic to employ is to get an internship doing something easier to get into first (i.e. software engineering) and then use the contacts you make to help you land the interview.
+Also, something that helps a lot is referrals (see above).
 Big companies tend to give preference to them.

 A lot of smaller companies/startups tend to have product managers as well.
 Often with them, they will not have an established PM Program.
 But, if you find the right decision maker and sway their opinion, you can actually end up with an internship that way (IMO this is the more effective and true to PM way to do it, especially if big company life is not for you or if you do not get into big companies).